Grand-Laviers

 Grand-Laviers ([ɡʁɑ̃ lavje]; Grand-Lavier) is a commune in the Somme department in Hauts-de-France in northern France.

 Geography

 The commune is situated on the D40 road, some 3 mi northwest of Abbeville, by the banks of the canalised river Somme.
 The ancient forests of Abbeville remain as woods on the hills to the west of the village.

 History

 The Latin names Latverum or Laverum appear in the year 881 in the records of the Abbey of St. Vaast at Amiens.
-Controversy surrounds the meaning of the name: « lavoir » according to some, « arm of a river » according to others.
+Controversy surrounds the meaning of the name: "lavoir", according to some, or "arm of a river", according to others.
 In 883, when the Normans sacked the abbey at Saint-Quentin, the king Carloman II of France, set up his camp at Laviers to block their passage to the sea.